 Students who wish to obtain further information about the program or to declare a molecular biology major should contact the molecular biology office.
-Advisors are assigned through the program office and are located in many related departments throughout campus.
-Molecular biology advisors are especially competent to provide counsel regarding the major and career opportunities in molecular biology.
+Faculty advisors are assigned through the program office and are located in many related departments throughout campus.
+Molecular biology faculty advisors are especially competent to provide counsel regarding the major and career opportunities in molecular biology.

 Math 221 Calculus and Analytic Geometry or Math 211